mongoose-os-libs/soft-uart/README.md

 ```c
 void mgos_soft_uart_flush(int uart_no);
 ```
-Flush the UART output buffer.
+Flush the SOFT-UART output buffer.
 Waits for data to be sent.

 |Parameter||
 |--|--|